holly-agyei/upcomings-manager/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" in the top right
 3. Click "Load unpacked" and select the extension directory
+4. The extension will appear in your Chrome toolbar

+Note: When installed in developer mode, you'll see a "Developer mode" warning.
+This is normal and won't affect the extension's functionality.

 ## Usage